pkurremula/cloud-recipes/README.md

     * [Regex](basics/string/regex) - Regular expression in Terraform.
     * [Reverse a string](basics/string/reverse) - Reverses the characters in a string.
     * [Trim a string](basics/string/trim) - Ways to remove characters from the start/end of a string.
+  * Variables
+    * [Declaration](basics/variables/declaration) - Examples of how to declare variables of the most common used types in Terraform.
   * Utility
     * [Random password generator](basics/utility/password-generator) - Random password generator.
 * AWS